-Changes to the project or activity are determined by the Service System Manager (SSM), the manager andEmployment and Training Consultants.
+Changes to the project or activity are determined by manager.
 At times, workshops are not required on an ongoing basis or there are no participants.
 Team would determine what recent changes have occurred for lower numbers or why some workshops are not as popular as others.
 The team would assess ways to increase awareness of workshops and perhaps create new ones to appeal to our clients.
 Job fairs are determined by the employment team and are assessed on a case by case basis.
-Job fairs are created to service our clients and therefore are brought in by demand and by employer requests.
+Job fairs are created to service ourclients and therefore are brought in by demand and by employer requests.
 Team would assess past success, interest and adequate space.